HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 #### **GPIO Configuration Details For ESP32-C5 and CC1101 Subghz**

-When you receive the Apex 5 Module, to ensure proper communication between the Flipper Zero and the Apex 5 Module—particularly the ESP32-C5 and CC1101 chipsets—please configure the GPIO settings as shown in the animated diagram below.
+When you receive the Apex 5 Module, to ensure proper communication between the Flipper Zero and the Apex 5 Module — particularly the **ESP32-C5 and CC1101** chipsets — please configure the GPIO settings as shown in the animated diagram below.

 ![Alt text](Assets/images/FlipperZeroSetup.Apex5.gif)